List of Black Lagoon characters: The Washimine Group

 The Washimine Group were a Yakuza formerly run by Ryuzo Washimine (鷲峰龍三, Washimine Ryūzō).
 Balalaika came to Japan to work out a deal with the Washimine group to expand their influence in Japan in exchange for helping them weaken a rival Yakuza group, the Kosa Council.
 However, when Hotel Moscow's methods went too far, Tsugio Bando, the current head of the Washimine group, tried to stop them and was killed by Balalaika, who decided she would instead destroy both groups and take over their operations.
 Following his death, Ryuzo's daughter was put in charge.
 In the end, the entire Washimine group, and family, were wiped out along with the Kosa Council.

 Yukio Washimine

 Yukio Washimine (鷲峰雪緒, Washimine Yukio) becomes the reluctant heir to the Washimine-gumi yakuza organization following her father's death.
-A philosophically-inclined high school senior, her initial encounter with Rock during Hotel Moscow's Tokyo operations briefly inspires his contemplation of returning to normal life.
+A philosophically-inclined high school senior, her initial encounter with Rock during Hotel Moscow's Tokyo operations in the winter of 1995 briefly inspires his contemplation of returning to normal life.
 The Kosa Council's insistence on bloodline succession forces her into leadership despite her lack of criminal experience.
 Yukio's deepening relationship with bodyguard Ginji Matsuzaki motivates her embrace of yakuza life, though Rock attempts to dissuade her.
 When Ginji confronts Hotel Moscow, she assumes formal command to remain with him.
 After Revy kills Ginji during their confrontation, Yukio takes her own life with his sword.